jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/MultipartUpload-Operations/InitiateMultipartUpload.md

 Detail Analysis:

-1.When the action computes and verifies the signature, "?uploads” is required to be added in CanonicalizedResource.
+1.When the action computes and verifies the signature, "?uploads" is required to be added in CanonicalizedResource.

 2.Initializing Multipart Upload request will not influence the existing object with the same name.